Program & Training

 A training document for yourself and your Drivers

-By planning activities inspired by the six capitals and aligned with our vision, you can make sure you’re offering participants a balanced and varied program.
+By planning activities inspired by the six capitals and aligned with our vision, you can make sure you’re offering participants an exciting, balanced and engaging program.

-Talk to your Field Trip liaison about planning and a term plan looks like, how to get ideas from participants and how we measure success.
+Talk to your Field Trip Director about planning and what a term plan, or session plan looks like, how to get ideas from participants and how we measure success.

 Remember to make sure your plan is designed with the specific needs of the participants in mind.
 There will be ways you can adapt activities so that everyone can be included.
 Also think about the venue where you meet and the time you have for your meeting.